Skip to main content

 ./manage.sh list

-If HAProxy is configured to use a privileged port (< 1000), you'll need root privileges to start or stop it.
+Note: If HAProxy is configured to use a privileged port (< 1000), you will need root privileges to start or stop it.
 The script will display the appropriate command to run with sudo.

 Post Installation Configuration